derRiesenOtter/bachelor/docs/thesis/introduction.typ

 is possible that it also plays an important role in stress adaptation
 @alberti_phase_2017.
 However, @llps is not always wanted.
 In some cases proteins undergo @llps that normally would not.
-This can be due to several reasons like mutations or posttranslational modifications.
+This can be due to several reasons like mutations or @ptm.
 These unwanted aggregates are suspected to lead to diseases like cancer or neurodegenerative diseases. @xu_liquid-liquid_2023

 == Phase Separation Predictors

+=== Overview

 With the rise of interest on the topic of @llps, tools were developed to predict @llps propensity for proteins.
-These tools use sequential features of proteins in many cases in combination with other data like @ptm::pl or structural data.
-While these tools improved over time, there is still room for improvement.
-Developing a model to predict @llps propensity comes with some challenges.
-One big problem is the sparse experimental data on proteins that undergo @llps.
-After filtering out proteins that are similar to each other, less than 700 proteins remain.
-Defining a good negative data set is also difficult as there is no data base that collects non-@llps proteins and negative data is often not published.
-It is also a challenge to test if a protein takes part in @llps, as it is context dependent, meaning the conditions have to be right and for partner dependent proteins, said partner must be available.
-Another issue is, that current tools tend to favor proteins that contain @idr::pl or are labeled as partner-dependent.
-As partner-dependent proteins usually lack @idr::pl this bias is probably caused by the same reason.

-While there have been tools that use @hmm::pl they were later outperformed by
-@ml models.
-This is due to phase separation being driven by complex interactions and not being dependent on particular motifs. @hmm::pl also struggle on low-complexity and disordered regions, which are common and important in @llps proteins.
-While
-@hmm::pl are usually limited to sequence information alone, @ml models can incorporate other features like @ptm::pl.

-@pspredictors summarizes some of the most important @llps predictors that were created over the last few years.
-The predictors PhaSePred and PSPire are explained more thoroughly afterwards, as they both tackle the difficulty of @llps prediction in unique ways.
+The first generation of tools were not specifically developed for @llps prediction.
+Their goals centered around finding prion-like domains (PLAAC @lancaster_plaac_2014), finding proteins that are associated with RNA granules (catGranule
+@bolognesi_concentration-dependent_2016) or detecting proteins with high propensities for $pi-pi$ interactions (PScore @vernon_pi-pi_2018).
+While these tools were not intended for @llps prediction, their predictions all correlated with the prediction of @llps.
+These tools used @hmm::pl or scoring formulas.
+PSPer was one of the first tools specifically designed for @llps prediction, it still used @hmm::pl @orlando_computational_2019.
+The tools that followed started to use @ml models as they were better suited for the complex task of
+@llps prediction @hardenberg_widespread_2020.
+With better understanding of the driving forces of @llps and the incorporation of according features the predictors steadily improved.
+A short summary of some of the current @llps predictors including a short description is given in @pspredictors.
+Two predictors, PsPS / SaPs (@phasepred) and PSPire (@pspire) will be covered in more detail due to their relevance and performance.

 #figure(table(
   columns: 3,